NEED TO KNOW: What additional child care funding means for states

 NEED TO KNOW: What the final duration rule means for Head Start

 The Secretary of Health and Human Services published a final rule that changes the Head Start duration requirement so that 45 percent of a Head Start program’s center-based funded enrollment must operate for 1,020 annual hours of planned classroom operations by August 1, 2021.
 The Head Start Program Performance Standards originally stated that 100 percent of program’s enrollment must meet this threshold by that date.
-To learn more, and check out this to the Head Start community.
+To learn more, read the rule and check out this message from the National Head Start Association to the Head Start community.

 NEED TO DO: Encourage families to apply for Strolling Thunder™